AI Outreach Automation

 2. Higher perceived credibility: Seeing a prospect on two channels validates legitimacy

-3. Fallback engagement: If someone misses your email, LinkedIn DM reinforces the message
+3. Fallback engagement: If someone misses your email, a LinkedIn DM reinforces the message

 4. Data enrichment flywheel: LinkedIn reveals company insights that personalize email further

-5. Reduced unsubscribe friction: LinkedIn messages feel less invasive than email follow-ups
+5. Reduced unsubscribe friction: LinkedIn messages feel less invasive than another email follow-up

 Email performs best for: Enterprise sales (18+ month cycles), product education, follow-ups to conversations, nurture sequences.